 1. To produce a cost-effective and secure Healthy Home system that integrates diverse technology to address major care needs.

-2. To use machine-learning methods to (i) measure disease progression; and (ii) identify clinical events such as sleep disturbance and agitation, and identify their causes.
+2. To use machine learning methods to (i) measure disease progression; and (ii) identify and predict the risk of clinical events such as Urinary Tract Infections, sleep disturbance and agitation and identify their causes.

 3. Develop solutions to address data security and privacy concerns, building on the 'Databox' system.